UFC Ring Girl Arianny Celeste Flaunts Curves In Tight Jeans And Sequinned Black Top

 UFC ring girl Arianny Celeste surprised her 3.2 million Instagram followers with a sizzling snap that showcased her curves.
-The ensemble she rocked in the picture was the perfect blend of casual and chic, and she strutted her stuff down the streets of Los Angeles.
+The ensemble she rocked in the picture was the perfect blend of casual and chic as she strutted her stuff down the streets of Los Angeles.

 The photo was taken by photographer Cesar Sanchez, who Arianny made sure to tag in the caption of the post.
 She also filled her fans in on all the brands she was wearing, in case they wanted to seek out any of the pieces for themselves.

 Arianny donned a form-fitting black top that was covered in sequins and glittered under the Los Angeles sunshine.
-The top was a one-shoulder style that allowed one of her sculpted shoulders to be on full display while the other arm was covered by the sparkling fabric.
+The top was a one-shoulder style that allowed one of her toned arms to be on full display while the other arm was covered by the sparkling fabric.
 She paired the glamorous top with some casual light-wash jeans.
 The jeans had frayed rips in the knees, adding an effortless vibe to the ensemble, and she cuffed them in a way that made her legs look miles long.

 Arianny finished off the ensemble with a few carefully chosen accessories.
 She rocked a pair of large hoop earrings and a bracelet, and added another dose of glamour to the look with a pair of black pointed-toe stiletto heels.
 Her brunette locks were down in voluminous waves, and she played with her hair with one hand while the other was tucked in her pocket.